vitorjaguat/react-notes/README.md

 In React apps, typically, the page is loaded on the fly: when a user clicks to open a post, for example, the data is loaded and the page is "mounted" on the fly.
 The Search Engine Crawlers are unable to be aware of our page's content.

 Server-side rendering allows us to pre-render React pages and components on a server. thus solving the above mentioned problem.
 Another advantage of server-side rendering is that it avoids flickering and "loading..." states as we first load a page.

+More about the difference between plain React and Next.js regarding SSR: https://www.imaginarycloud.com/blog/next-js-vs-react/

 2. File-based Routing